MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample4.md

 ![Interactive dragging of objects](/images/tutorials/dataobjects/surfaces/DO10_06_02.png "Interactive dragging of objects")

 Open the panels of the modules `SoMaterial`.
 Change the *Transparency* of the first `SoMaterial` module to make the plane invisible, when not hovering over the plane.
-Furthermore, changed the *Diffuse Color* of the module `SoMaterial1` to red, so that the plane appears in red, when hovering over it.
+Furthermore, we changed the *Diffuse Color* of the module `SoMaterial1` to red, so that the plane appears in red, when hovering over it.

 ![Interactive dragging of objects](/images/tutorials/dataobjects/surfaces/DO10_07.png "Interactive dragging of objects")